vero-code/celestine/README.md

 ### Analogues Specialist Agent

+In the ADK Web UI:

-> I want to find an Earth analogue of Maat Mons on Venus
+> I want to find an Earth analogue of Maat Mons on Venus.

+> I'm looking for something on the Moon that's similar to a Van de Graaff generator on Earth.